Dice

 Proud of that.

-other spellings: glad, thankful, grateful, happy, and mighty glad
+variations: glad, thankful, grateful, happy, mighty glad

 ★ When an Appalachian says they’re "proud," they don’t mean boastful - they mean grateful.
 Outsiders sometimes miss the warmth in this usage. ★

-Origin
+Origin and Etymology

 The word "proud" in English has long meant both boastful and pleased.
 In Appalachian and Southern speech, the "pleased/glad" sense stuck around in everyday talk, often tied to hospitality and kinship.

-Notes
+Usage Notes

 This meaning of "proud" is still common in Appalachia and the South.
 It often shows up in greetings, leave-takings, and expressions of hospitality.
 It reflects a culture that values gratitude and connection.